utshomax/postman-docs/src/pages/docs/reports/content-activity-reports.md

     > This metric doesn't include administrative or billing-related tasks that happen outside of a workspace.

 ## APIs overview

+You can switch between team and public APIs with the **Report Type** dropdown menu in the upper right.

 * **Total APIs** - The total number of APIs created by your team in all workspaces.
 * **Distribution of APIs** - The number of APIs created in personal, private, team, or public workspaces, or in the Private API Network.